mlava/export-document/README.md

 This extension allows you to export a page in your graph into either .docx or .pdf format.

+You can trigger an export by opening the Command Palette and selecting either 'Export as DOCX' or 'Export as PDF'.

 There are three configuration settings allowing you to:

 - Exclude blocks with tag